assemble/assemble/docs/content/subjects/plugins.md

 ---
 title: Assemble Plugins
 description: >
   This document tells you how to use and author plugins with Assemble.
+category: subjects
 related:
   - {title: middleware, url: middleware.md}
   - {title: helpers, url: helpers.md}
 ---